Rehabilitation is important

 Wheelchair sports provide specialist coaches to come and introduce different adaptive sports to our juniors in a safe and friendly environment.
 All of the sports and programs offered are designed for individuals in day chairs or with physical disabilities which impede their capacity to participate in mainstream sports.

-All our sports development officers and volunteers are required to have current WWCC.
-While we are not trained as carers, we have sufficient coaching or teaching experience to deliver our adaptive sporting programs.
+All sports development officers and volunteers have current WWCCs.
+While they are not trained carers, staff have sufficient coaching or teaching experience to deliver adaptive sporting programs.

 The RSAC is an unfunded community-based organisation that provides sport, recreation, social activities and opportunities for people with disability.
 Their mission is to provide services promoting quality of life and inclusion to people with disabilities, their carers and families.
 RSAC provides a range of other events programs and activities on a one off or annual basis.
 These include: school holiday sports and activities programs.

 Recreation Sports and Aquatic Club is aNDIS provider as well as non-NDIS provider.

 Royal Ryde has partnered with disability sport and recreation providers to offer opportunities for children to try new and different activities with sustainable participation opportunities.